drgndk/Batch-WSA-Sideloader/README.md

 >
 > Thats because its from an unknown source and its a Batch file.

+Its not.
+If you unsure check the Code for yourself.

 # Batch WSA Sideloader

 A simple Sideload for the Windows Subsystem for Android(TM) to install any APK file